 This area offers a variety of dive types for all skill levels.
 Cozumel is one of the premier dive destinations in the Caribbean.
 Diving in this entire area is drift diving.
 The current gently moves you along a kaleidoscope of colors and textures.
 There are reef & wall dives as well as canyons to swim through.
-Truly a beautiful area to dive.
+Truly a beautiful area to dive into.
 The Riviera Maya also offers Cenote diving.
-This is guided cavern diving in crystal clear water with stalagtites and stalagmites.
-It is a very unique diving experience but the water is chilly so you need a wetsuit.
+This is guided cavern diving in crystal clear water with stalactites and stalagmites.
+It is a unique diving experience, but the water is chilly, so you need a wetsuit.

-The diving in Hawaii differs somewhat from island to island.
-All islands offer an enormous numbers of turtles.
+Diving in Hawaii differs somewhat from island to island.
+All islands offer an enormous number of turtles.
 These islands also have a great number and variety of pelagics.
-Besides the turtles, they have several varieties of whales, Manta rays, Whalesharks & Dolphins.
-They also offer a number of diveable wrecks.
+Besides the turtles, they have several varieties of whales, Manta rays, Whale sharks & Dolphins.
+They also offer a number of dive-able wrecks.
 Because the islands are volcanic, there are also lava tubes to dive in.
-The water here is a little cooler so you will need a wetsuit.
+The water here is a little cooler, so you will need a wetsuit.

 The Maldives is an island nation off the southern tip of India that is made up entirely of atolls.
-The unspoiled feel of the diving here is legendary.
-Expect to see Whale Sharks, Giant Mantas, Hammerhead sharks, turtles, anemone fish and many other fish and shark varieties on, wrecks, reefs & pinnacles.
-To round out the experience, the coral is very healthy and the variety is stunning.
+The unspoiled feel of diving here is legendary.
+Expect to see Whale Sharks, Giant Mantas, Hammerhead sharks, turtles, anemone fish, and other fish and shark varieties on wrecks, reefs & pinnacles.
+To round out the experience, the coral is very healthy, and the variety is stunning.
 It is a long way to get there but well worth the effort.

-The Indo-Pacific region of diving has some world famous destinations included.
-Indonesia has many famous dive destinations like Wakatobi, Bali, North Sulawesi and Raja Ampat.
+The Indo-Pacific region of diving has some world-famous destinations included.
+Indonesia has many famous dive destinations like Wakatobi, Bali, North Sulawesi, and Raja Ampat.
 The premier unique critter destination in the world is there in the Lembeh Straits.
-In Malaysian Borneo, the islands of Mabul, Siamil, Kapalai and Sipidan offer unbeatable and pristine diving.
-Definitely one of the best diving islands in the world for sharks, turtles, rays and barracudas is Sipidan.
+In Malaysian Borneo, the islands of Mabul, Siamil, Kapalai, and Sipidan offer unbeatable and pristine diving.
+Definitely, one of the best diving islands in the world for sharks, turtles, rays, and barracuda is Sipidan.
 Not to be outdone, the Philippines is fast becoming one of the top dive destinations in the world.
 It is one of the most reliable whale shark sighting locations.
-There are several areas that hold notable diving including Puerto Galera, Apo Island, Puerto Princesa, Cebu and Dumaguete.
-It hold many of the same wonderful critters made famous by their neighbors Indonesia, Fiji and Papua New Guinea and offers muck diving, reef diving and pelagics all in one location.
+There are several areas that hold notable diving, including Puerto Galera, Apo Island, Puerto Princesa, Cebu, and Dumaguete.
+It holds many of the same wonderful critters made famous by its neighbors Indonesia, Fiji, and Papua New Guinea and offers muck diving, reef diving, and pelagics all in one location.